microsoft/CopilotHackathon/challenges/hangperson/README.md

 *   GitHub Copilot extension enabled in your IDE.

 ## Copilot Cheatsheet
-A comprehensive cheatsheet (`hangperson_cheatsheet.md`) is available in this project, summarizing key ways to interact with GitHub Copilot from the previous learning sessions.
+A comprehensive [cheatsheet](./hangperson_cheatsheet.md) is available in this project, summarizing key ways to interact with GitHub Copilot from the previous learning sessions.
 It includes:
 - Different interaction interfaces (Chat View, Inline Chat)
 - How to provide context using `@workspace` and `#file` references
 - Available commands and modes